keybase/client/README.md

-libkeybase-go
+libkgo
 =============

-First cracks at a go port of the node-client core
+First crack at a go port of the node-client core